-Key Assumptions Risks of Change to Assumptions Forecasts based on maintaining present levels of service Current levels of service cannot be maintained Data in asset register accurate Change in asset data may affect financial forecasts Expenditure projection accuracy Actual replacement costs may increase due to exchange rates or higher than anticipated CPI
+Key Assumptions Risks of Change to Assumptions Forecasts based on maintaining current levels of service Current levels of service cannot be maintained.
+Data asset register is accurate Change in asset data may affect financial forecasts Expenditure projections vary over time Actual expenditure costs more /less.